wi-fighters/56-form-exercise-natalia-solo/README.md

 In this example, we'll create a form that a customer can use to update their delivery and billing addresses.

+Keep a browser window open alongside your code as you go.

 ## Part 1: Form structure

 1. Create a `form` element.
 Give it an `action` attribute with a value of `#`.